Merrywood: Auchincloss years

 Sometime between 1927 and 1934, Hugh D. Auchincloss acquired Merrywood from Noyes for $135,000.
 His maternal grandfather, Oliver Burr Jennings, had been one of the original shareholders of Standard Oil with John D. Rockefeller in 1871.
 The following year, Auchincloss married Nina S. Vidal, the only daughter of U.S. Senator Thomas Gore and the former wife of Eugene Luther Vidal, a Roosevelt appointee.
 Nina and Eugene were the parents of author Gore Vidal.
 After their divorce in 1941, Auchincloss married Janet Lee Bouvier, the mother of future First Lady Jacqueline Kennedy Onassis and Lee Radziwill, in 1942 and the family lived together at Merrywood.
 Onassis later wrote of the home, stating: "I always love it so at Merrywood - so peaceful… with the river and those great steep hills".
-The home was enlarged to 23,000 square feet and the estate featured a shooting range, tennis court, and the Olympic-sized swimming pool and a circular Arts and Crafts-style pool house.
+The home was enlarged to 23,000 square feet and the estate featured a shooting range, tennis court, Olympic-sized swimming pool and a circular Arts and Crafts-style pool house.

 In 1959, the Auchinclosses put Merrywood on the market for $850,000, although it eventually sold for $650,000 to a syndicate led by the Magazine Brothers Construction Company that had hoped to use the property for an apartment development.
 After Jackie's husband John F. Kennedy was elected president, the Auchincloss family moved to Georgetown neighborhood of Washington, D.C. in 1963.
 A 17-story apartment building at Merrywood was proposed, but later dropped after the Government took a "scenic easement" that severely restricted development on the property.
 "The federal government paid $744,000 in early 1964 to compensate for the easement, which assures that the property will be substantially "frozen" in its current state."